lb0o/website/content/en/docs/getting-started/create-tenant.md

 ## Prerequisites

-Complete the previous steps of the tutorial to get a [Cozystack cluster]({{% ref "/docs/getting-started/" %}}) running, with storage, networking, and management dashbord configured.
+Complete the previous steps of the tutorial to get a [Cozystack cluster]({{% ref "/docs/getting-started/install-cozystack" %}}) running, with storage, networking, and management dashboard configured.

 During Talos installation for Cozystack, you should have obtained the kubeconfig file for your new cluster.
 This config was required during the bootstrap process.